blue-build/modules/README.md

   - See [the TypeSpec documentation](https://typespec.io/docs/language-basics/documentation).
 - Remember to use the `?` syntax to declare all properties which are not required to use the module successfully as optional.
 Also declare default values when applicable.
   - See [the TypeSpec documentation](https://typespec.io/docs/language-basics/models#optional-properties).
+- Make sure to add a semicolon `;` to the end of all property definitions.
+Without this, the schema compilation will fail.

 ### Boot-time Modules
 > [!IMPORTANT]